saurabhaga/tutorials/pages/sb-config-server.md

 - Spring Cloud config server is being used to configure the properties.
 - Properties can be stored in git which can be secured.
 - We can configure the git branch, profile from where to read the data.
 - One of the finest example of cloud config is server port.
-It is not advisable to hardcode the path in boot app itself as we may need to run app on different ports in different lifecycles
+It is not advisable to hardcode the port in boot app itself as we may need to run app on different ports in different lifecycles

 **There are 2 parts –**